-However, fostering should not be seen as a chance to earn money, but as the opportunity to give a caring home to a child that needs it.
+Fostering isn’t as a chance to earn money, but the opportunity to give a caring home to a child that needs it.